Pathways for Academic Communities and Engagement

 Panther PACE plays a key role in furthering the mission of Palm Beach State to engage students and provide student-centered learning experiences that transform lives.

-The Panther PACE Strategy Team is partnering with IRE and the Accelerate Completion Strategy Team to complete the following:
+The Panther PACE team is partnering with IRE and multiple Panther Strong action teams to complete the following:

 Panther PACE is the result of a multi-semester, collaborative effort